eduardavelho/next-meta/README.md

 # A static data management layer for Next.js

 This package provides a better programming experience for using NetlifyCMS with Next.js.
 Also, it provides tools to manage assets (images, icons, manifests) and page headers.
-Docs coming soon!
-While the docs are missing, please refer to this [project](https://github.com/egvelho/next-material-netlify-cms-blog) for some usage examples.
+Please refer to this [project](https://github.com/egvelho/next-material-netlify-cms-blog) for some usage examples.

 # What is inside the box?